 - To ensure that your rights are met under the UK Data Protection Act.

 - To meet our obligations with law enforcement agencies, courts and other organisations.

 In exceptional circumstances (‘vital interests’)

-We may use your information in rare situations where vital interests of yourself or another person needs protecting, for example, to trace a missing person or if someone’s life could be in danger.
+- We may use your information in rare situations where vital interests of yourself or another person need protecting, for example, to trace a missing person or if someone’s life could be in danger